agarrharr/vim-gifs/README.md

 ## Crop the gif

-This would look pretty great with the status bar, but it keeps flashing ttygif, so I decided to crop it out.
+This would look pretty great with the status bar, but it keeps flashing `ttyrec` and `screencapture`, so I decided to crop it out.

 You can use [ezgif.com](http://ezgif.com/) to crop the gifs online.